NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/agentless/dns/locations/dns-resolver-ips.md

 ### DoH subdomain

-Each DNS location in Cloudflare Zero Trust has a unique DoH subdomain (previously known as unique ID).
+Each DNS location in Khulnasoft Zero Trust has a unique DoH subdomain (previously known as unique ID).
 If your organization uses DNS policies, you can enter your location's DoH subdomain as part of the WARP client settings.

 In the example below, the DoH subdomain is: `65y9p2vm1u`.